binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Giving up Secrets {#cloud-identify-risks-cloud-service-provider-vs-in-house-giving-up-secrets}

 Hosting providers can be, and in many cases are [forced](http://www.stuff.co.nz/business/industries/67546433/Spies-request-data-from-Trade-Me) by governing authorities to [give up](https://www.stuff.co.nz/business/95116991/trade-me-fields-thousands-of-requests-for-member-information) your secrets and those of your customers.
 These are very unfortunate yet common scenarios, you may not even know it has happened.
 A New Zealand (NZ) media outlet, The NZ Herald [covered a story](http://www.nzherald.co.nz/business/news/article.cfm?c_id=3&objectid=11422509) where senior lawyers and the Privacy Commissioner told the Herald of their concerns of the practise which see companies coerced into giving up information to the police.
 Instead of seeking a legal order, police asked companies to hand over information to assist with the "maintenance of the law".
-They threaten them with prosecution if they told the person whom they are interested in, and accept the data with no record keeping to show how often requests are made.
-The request from the police carries no legal force at all, it yet is regularly complied with.
+They threatened them with prosecution if they told the person whom they are interested in, and accept the data with no record keeping to show how often requests are made.
+The request from the police carries no legal force at all, yet is regularly complied with.

 #### Location of Data